 PLAY 7 - While the captains are meeting between the 1st and 2nd overtime periods, the captain of the team with the first option commits an unsportsmanlike act against the other team's captain prior to selection of the option.
 RULING - This is a dead ball unsportsmanlike penalty and will be enforced from the succeeding spot assuming the penalty is accepted.
 The offending team retains their option to select offense or defense or end of the field on which to play.
 Should the offending team choose which end of the field on which to play, its down/distance situation will be determined by the other team's selection of going on offense or defense first.
 Should the offending team select to go on offense or be forced there by the other team's selection, it will be 1st and 10 from the defense's 30 yard line.
-Should the offending team select to go on defense or be forced there by the other team's selection, it will be 1st and goal from the defense's 7 and 1⁄2 yard line.
+Should the offending team select to go on defense or be forced there by the other team's retains or be forced there by the other team's retains the interval the other team's selection, it will be 1st and goal from the defense's 7 and 1⁄2 yard line.